AWSClassroom-com/kiro_on_aws/labs/lab3/README.md

 - Strings inside files under `__tests__/` or matching `*.test.ts` / `*.spec.ts` — test fixtures intentionally use placeholder credentials.
 ```

-Save the file.
+**Save the file**.

 The frontmatter `inclusion: always` means Kiro will load this file into context on every interaction (including when the security hook in Part B fires).
 This is the concrete form of the allowlist-via-steering pattern from the module: the hook says "scan now"; this file tells it what counts and what doesn't.

-> Why Always inclusion?
-Security rules apply to every file Kiro touches.
-Conditional inclusion would miss code paths; Manual would require remembering to invoke it.
-Always is correct here even though it costs context tokens on every turn — security is the right thing to spend that budget on.

 ---